mridul037/mridul037/README.md

 **Quote of the hour:**

-A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
+If debugging is the process of removing software bugs, then programming must be the process of putting them in.

-~ Leslie Lamport
+~ Edsger W. Dijkstra
 <pre>

 </pre>